FISH 1020 The Fish and Wildlife Professions (1 credit)

 Examination of physical, chemical, and biological factors that affect fish populations and communities, with emphasis on environmental stressors.
 Typically Offered: Fall.

 Laboratory and field experience in fish ecology with emphasis on field techniques, laboratory experimentation, and habitat assessment.
 One weekend field trip and several day trips required.
-(Fall only)
+Typically Offered: Fall.

 Credit arranged